Reversing Hive Bodies

 Make Room for Colony Growth

-This can leave the colony with limited space to expand in the top box.
-Congestion due to too many bees on the comb or lack of space for the queen to fulfil her role as egg layer can cause problems.
+If the top box becomes too crowded.
+You have congestion due to too many bees on the comb or lack of space for the queen to fulfil her role as egg layer.

-The colony may start swarming preparations thinking they need more space.
+The colony may start swarming preparations thinking they need more space-in another location.
 And even if that does not happen, population growth is limited for a time.

 Worker bees crowded into a hive.